Sarahkel/IrisProject/README.md

 iris = pd.read_csv('iris.csv', header = None)
 ```

-Reading the file through pandas by using `pandas.read_csv`reads a comma-separated csv into a DataFrame (I have called mine iris).
+Reading the file through pandas by using `pandas.read_csv`reads a comma-separated .csv into a DataFrame (I have called mine *iris*).
 It provides a tabular structure with labelled axes.

 Note: Make sure to check whether the file has headers.
 If not, include `header = None`  as seen above.
 Otherwise pandas will assume that the first row of data is a header.

-As the csv file that I am using does not include a header, I have chosen to set a header with column names myself, to make analysis easier going forward:
+As the .csv file that I am using does not include a header, I have chosen to set a header with column names myself, to make analysis easier going forward:

 ```
 iris.columns = ['sepal_length','sepal_width','petal_length','petal width','species']
 ```